 As mentioned, this belief is at direct odds with a number of his fellow billionaires.
 Bill and Melinda Gates have been very vocal about their intention to leave each of their three kids a "minuscule portion" of their $90 billion fortune.

 Warren Buffett also has a plan to leave a specific sum to his kids.
 In 1986, Buffett told Fortune that he would leave his kids "enough money to that they will feel they could do anything, but not so much that they could do nothing."
-Buffett plans to leave each of his children $2 billion.
+Outside of money for their personal use, Buffett reportedly plans to leave each of his children $2 billion that is earmarked for a charitable foundation of their choosing.

 Fertitta doesn't believe it is worth it to leave his money to a foundation or philanthropy that won't use his money in ways he would want them to.
 He'd rather leave it to his family to manage and decide what to do with.
 He can be sure of the values his children grow up, but cannot with a charity or philanthropic cause.